Palm Beach Con * 1/ Trekon Int'l 1975

 It Came From Beneath the Sea 7th Voyage of Sinbad Earth VS the Flying Saucers

 We got to the hotel around seven on the 28th.
-The con suite was to be ready for us that night so we could set up the next morning with no trouble.
-The people at the desk acted as though they never heard of us and the person in charge of conventions had left for the day.
-The room wouldn't be ready till the next day - about this time the owner of the hotel happened to come in and he knew one of the con committee members and came over to see what was up.
-Once he learned what had happened he got us another room.
-We get everything to the room which included three 16mm projectors, a ton of 16mm films, program books, awards, badges, and so on.
-We all decide were going to watch the Wizard of OZ - we had a NEW print of it for the con and we knew none of us would have a chance of seeing it when it was screened.
+The Con suite was to be ready for us that night so we could set up the next morning with no trouble.
+The people at the desk acted as though they never heard of us and the the person in charge of conventions had left for the day.
+The room wouldn’t be ready until the next day- about that time the owner of the hotel happened to come in and he knew one of the con committee members and came over to see what was up.
+Once he learned what had happened he got us another room for the night.
+We get everything in the room which included three 16mm projectors, a ton of 16mm films, program books, awards, badges, and so on.
+We all decided we were going to watch the Wizard of OZ - we had a NEW print of it for the con and we knew none of us would have a chance of seeing it when it was screened.

 7AM we get our stuff and get ready to setup and we find out that there is another convention in the hotel and they have some of our space.
 We need to be ready for registration by five PM and people would be getting in all day and we had to reallocate the rooms.
-Only two rooms were effected - but one was our dealers room - which ment moving the dealers room to a smaller room with two other smaller rooms.
-(Luckily two dealers from New York wanted one of the smaller rooms to split between them and it made the other room work out just right) We lucked out that George Taki and Noel Neil were on the same plane - so we had only one trip to the Air port.
+Only two rooms were effected - but one was our dealers room - which meant moving the dealers room to a smaller room with two other smaller rooms.
+(Luckily two dealers from New York wanted one of the smaller rooms to split between them and it made the other room work out just right).
+We lucked out that George Takei and Noel Neil were on the same plane - so we had only one trip to the airport.
 Most of the other guest lived in Florida.
-By then end of the night all our guest are in and a most of the dealers and we are starting to get in people who are staying at the hotel and want to make sure they are there bright and early for the opening of the con.
+By the end of the night all our guest are in and most of the dealers and we were starting to get in people who were staying at the hotel to make sure they would be there bright and early for the opening of the con.
 The elevator to the con suite acts like it may die at any time.

-The rest of the con was a whiz of things happening - Noel Neill almost getting hit by the movie screen in the grand ball room when it fell - George being fed by another guest at the con expense when we needed him for a TV appearance- a newspaper report that was done by a reporter who only saw a painting of a topless mermaid in the art show.
+The rest of the con was a whiz of things happening - Noel Neil almost getting hit by the movie screen in the Grand Ball room when it fell - George being bed by another guest at the con expense when we needed him for a TV appearance - a newspaper report that was done by a reporter who only saw a painting of a topless mermaid in the art show...

-When all was done - we broke even - I think all who were at the con had fun and we were tired....
+When it was all over we broke even!!
+(Which was all we wanted) and I think everyone at the con had fun...and we were tired....

-Anyone who was at the con, drop me a line at floridafandom@yahoo.com .
-Share some of your memories of this wild and weird con held over 25 years ago in South Florida...
+Anyone who was at the con, drop me a line at floridafandom@floridafandom.com.
+Share some of your memories of this wild and weird con held over 35 years ago in South Florida.